The-Academic-Observatory/oaebu-workflows/docs/index.rst

-Book Analytics Dashboard Project (2022-2025)
+Book Analytics Dashboard
 ##############################

-This project documentation includes how the BAD project works and information on the data sources used.
+Documentation on how the Dashboard works and information on the data sources used.

 .. toctree::
     :maxdepth: 2